chipmusic/soundchip/readme.md

         steps: Some(4096),
     },
     volume: VolumeSpecs {
-        // 16 volume envelope levels.
+        // Quantized to 16 volume levels.
+Also affects volume envelope.
         steps: Some(16),
-        // Volume declines on every sample, until wavetable changes value.
+        // Volume declines on every sample, and resets when the wavetable changes value.
         attenuation: 0.0017,
         // Non-linear volume envelope.
 Use 1.0 for linear.
         exponent: 3.0,
-        // Some chips may need custom gain to sound more accurate.
+        // Some chips may need custom volume gain to sound more accurate.
         gain: 1.0,
-        // Fits the generated wave into 0.0 to 1.0 values.
+        // Clamps the generated wave into 0.0 to 1.0 values.
         prevent_negative_values: true,
     },
     // Noise settings.